 - Describe analytical techniques used in biochemistry and for enzyme characterisation.

 - Understand the theoretical basis for changes of water as solvent, extraction and chromatographic systems in work with molecules of different polarity.

-- Evaluate the detection, quantification and linearity of experimental data in relation to published values (literature data).
+- Evaluate the detection, quantification and linearity of experimental data in relation to published values (theoretical exercise).

 - Design experimental stategies in analytical biochemistry and enzymology based on structure and properties of analytes in complex matrix systems.

 - Apply theoretical principles of analytical biochemistry to carry out experimental isolation and purification of enzymes